trgill/snapm/README.md

 # snapm snapset rename <old_name> <new_name>
 ```

-##### rollback
+##### revert
-Roll back an existing snapset, re-setting the content of the origin volumes
+Revert an existing snapset, re-setting the content of the origin volumes
 to the state they were in at the time the snapset was created.
 The snapset
-to be rolled back may be specified either by its name or uuid.
+to be reverted may be specified either by its name or uuid.

 Rolling back a snapshot set with mounted and in-use origin volumes will
-schedule the roll back to take place the next time that the volumes are
+schedule the revert to take place the next time that the volumes are
-activated, for example by booting into a configured rollback boot entry for
+activated, for example by booting into a configured revert boot entry for
 the snapshot set.
 ```
-# snapm snapset rollback <name|uuid>
+# snapm snapset revert <name|uuid>
 ```

 ##### activate